 Discussion

 Our experiment revealed that ants were able to significantly improve their performance in a non-matching-to-sample (NMTS) task, where they had to choose a Y-maze arm odour which was different from a sample odour presented on the stem to find a reward.
-However, ants failed to improve in a match-to-sample (MTS) task.
-Our analyses suggest that ants did not use a relational rule of same/different to guide their decisions, but rather based their decisions on heuristics such as ‘go left’ or ‘go to most salient cue’ (see below).
+However, ants failed to improve in a match-to-sample (MTS) task, as we hypothesised they would.
+Our analyses suggest that ants did not use a relational rule of same/different to guide their decisions, and may not be able to do so.
+Rather, they seemed to base their decisions on heuristics such as ‘go left’ or ‘go to the most salient cue’ (see below).

 Although significant, the increase in performance in the ‘different’ treatment was modest, with 65% correct decisions (74/114) in the last bin compared to 60% (68/114) in the first bin (see figure 2A).
-While we do expect a high proportion of ants failing to learn complex tasks due to individual variation in learning abilities (Chittka et al. 2012), the high initial performance of 60% correct decisions and the fact that the ants’ performance did not resemble an asymptotic learning curve does not suggest that the majority of ants relied on learning.
-Rather, the high initial performance indicates that some ants used heuristics, i.e. unlearned strategies, to systematically guide their decisions.
+While we do expect a high proportion of ants failing to learn complex tasks due to individual variation in learning abilities (Chittka et al. 2012), the high initial performance of 60% correct decisions and the fact that the ants’ performance did not resemble an asymptotic learning curve suggests that the majority of ants did not rely on learning.
+Rather, the high initial performance indicates that some ants used unlearned heuristics to systematically guide their decisions.
 Moreover, the fact that the inverse overall performance of ants in the ‘same’ treatment resembled that of the ‘different’ treatment (figure 2C) also suggests that ants were not learning and using a relational rule of ‘different’ but rather other cues common to both treatments.
 It is worth noting that the low performance in the second bin (figure 2A) in the ‘different’ treatment suggests initial learning attempts, as ants predominantly chose the odours presented at the stem which were acting as targets and thus rewarded in the first six visits.

 However, considering averaged performance might mask individuals which did manage to learn to go to ‘same’ or to ‘different’.
 To estimate individual performance consistency, we analysed the length of observed streaks, i.e. visits in a row which were correct or incorrect.
 If learning occurred, we would expect longer correct streaks with an onset in the latter part of the visits.
 Conversely, incorrect streaks should be short and their onset randomly distributed.
 Indeed, ants in the ‘different’ treatment had significantly longer correct than incorrect streaks, which started significantly later than incorrect streaks (see figure 3).
 This suggests that ants did modify their behaviour over the course of the treatment.
 Conversely, ants had significantly longer incorrect streaks in the ‘same’ treatment, again indicating that ants acted similarly in both treatments.
+These findings suggest that ants did not learn a relational rule, as we originally hypothesised they would.